Spend

 Located between the Indian and Pacific Oceans, Indonesia is the largest archipelago in the world, comprising thousands of islands.
 A melting pot of ethnic groups, languages, and religions, Indonesia is a fascinating tapestry of cultural richness.
 The arrival of Hinduism in Indonesia can be traced back to the early centuries of the Common Era when Indian traders and Brahmin priests voyaged to the Indonesian archipelago.
 Over time, Hinduism blended with existing indigenous beliefs and cultural practices, giving rise to a unique amalgamation known as “Hindu-Buddhism.”
 Despite the subsequent introduction of Islam, Hinduism and Buddhism continued to flourish, leaving an indelible mark on Indonesia’s cultural fabric.
+Let’s have a look at these 5 Hindu Temples in Indonesia.

 Prambanan Temple

 Dedicated to the Trimurti, the Hindu trinity of Brahma, Vishnu, and Shiva, Prambanan Temple is a UNESCO World Heritage Site located near Yogyakarta in Central Java.
-Built-in the 9th century, this colossal complex boasts towering spires and intricate reliefs depicting epic Hindu narratives.
+Built in the 9th century, this colossal complex boasts towering spires and intricate reliefs depicting epic Hindu narratives.
 Prambanan Temple stands amidst lush greenery, with the imposing Mount Merapi as its backdrop.

 Borobudur Temple

 Although primarily a Buddhist temple, Borobudur in Central Java showcases the harmonious coexistence of Hindu and Buddhist influences.
-Built-in the 9th century, it is the world’s largest Buddhist temple.
+Built in the 9th century, it is the world’s largest Buddhist temple.
 The intricate stone carvings on its walls depict scenes from Hindu epics like the Ramayana and Mahabharata.
 Nestled amidst a serene landscape of volcanoes and verdant fields, Borobudur is a symbol of Indonesia’s multicultural heritage.

 Tanah Lot Temple

 Perched on a rocky outcrop along Bali’s western coastline, Tanah Lot Temple is a picture-perfect Hindu shrine dedicated to the sea deity Dewa Baruna.
-Its unique location, with crashing waves surrounding it during high tide, makes it a favourable site.
+Its unique location, with crashing waves surrounding it during high tide, makes it a favorable site.
 Visitors can also enjoy beautiful sunsets and stunning panoramic views of the ocean from this sacred site.

 Uluwatu Temple